The Miami Times 2013 Year in Review

 Violent youth continue to wreak havoc: Young people and guns proved to be a lethal combination both here in Miami and across the nation.
 The deaths of collegiate Kori Clark and a Liberty City young woman at the hand of gun violence sparked Miami’s gun buyback initiative.
 Miami police attributed much of the increased criminal activity to unscrupulous young adults, many of whom are members of gangs that make their money on drug sales and will do whatever is necessary to maintain control.

 Remembering Haiti’s fallen: South Florida’s Haitian community is reflective throughout Miami-Dade County.
-County Commissioner Jean Monestime facilitated a community discussion at the MOCA Museum in North Miami reflecting on the third anniversary of the earthquake that killed 300,000 Haitians and left another million-plus displaced.
+County Commissioner Jean Monestime facilitated a community discussion at the Museum of Contemporary Art (MOCA) in North Miami reflecting on the third anniversary of the earthquake that killed 300,000 Haitians and left another million-plus displaced.
 The venue included special speaker Haiti’s Counsel General Francois Guillaume, and a tribute to the four students and two professors who died in the quake. from Lynn University.

 Rick Ross crashes car after gun shots: Even rappers aren’t immune to gun violence.
 While cruising in his Rolls Royce with then girlfriend fashion designer Shateria L. Moragne-el, Rick Ross reportedly heard multiple shots fired in their direction at around 5:00 am in Ft.
 Lauderdale’s financial district.
 The rapper lost control and crashed his silver Rolls into an apartment building.